Aliases for SUCLG2 Gene

 GeneCards Summary for SUCLG2 Gene

 SUCLG2 (Succinate-CoA Ligase GDP-Forming Beta Subunit) is a Protein Coding gene.
-Diseases associated with SUCLG2 include Pyomyositis and Subacute Bacterial Endocarditis.
-Among its related pathways are Citrate cycle (TCA cycle) and Valproic Acid Pathway, Pharmacodynamics.
-GO annotations related to this gene include protein heterodimerization activity and GDP binding.
+Diseases associated with SUCLG2 include Pyomyositis and Epiglottitis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Pyruvate metabolism and Citric Acid (TCA) cycle.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and GDP binding.
 An important paralog of this gene is SUCLA2.

 UniProtKB/Swiss-Prot Summary for SUCLG2 Gene